 We all want to look special, find our own signature style and be able to express what’s within us.
 So we find ourselves reaching for more unique and personalized products more and more, and talking away from brands that have 10,000 and more copy of the same high waisted ripped jeans and black ankle boots.
 After all, seeing others wear the same earrings we wear to a fancy party is not a feeling we strive for.
 So what we’re looking for are bespoke products: made-to-order.

-Accessories such as jewelry are often the “cherry on top” to an overall outfit or look.
-Selecting a beautiful piece of jewelry is always a special occasion whether it is for an elegant engagement ring, a necklace for a wedding anniversary or a pair of diamond earrings for a 25th birthday present.
-Should we buy a piece of beautiful bespoke jewelry or choose something from our local jewelry chain store?
+Accessories such as jewellery are often the “cherry on top” to an overall outfit or look.
+Selecting a beautiful piece of jewellery is always a special occasion whether it is for an elegant engagement ring, a necklace for a wedding anniversary or a pair of diamond earrings for a 25th birthday present.
+Should we buy a piece of beautiful bespoke jewellery or choose something from our local jewellery chain store?
 I think you have the answer in your mind.

-If you want to be extra unique, then Bespoke jewelry is exactly what you need: making a personal connection with what you wear gives a special feeling.
+If you want to be extra unique, then bespoke jewellery is exactly what you need: making a personal connection with what you wear gives a special feeling.
 Moreover, our clothes, accessories and even our furniture tells about our personality: and that’s something most of us usually want to express.

-To learn a bit about jewelry let’s travel back in time.
-In the past jewelry was custom made for each individual.
+To learn a bit about jewellery let’s travel back in time.
+In the past jewellery was custom made for each individual.
 Jewellers took orders from wealthy clients and made products for them accordingly.

 For a few hundred years the word “bespoke” was only really used in the tailoring industry.
 The term “bespoke” is used in the United Kingdom and Americans call it “custom made” instead.
 Furthermore, over the past 5 years the word became common across all kinds of industries and the term “Bespoke Jewellery” has become widely used.
 Therefore, an increasing number of stores now offer “bespoke” service to their customers.

-However, if you think about it, the development of retail culture really changed the way jewelry was crafted: most jewelry shops only sell ‘stock’ pieces that they buy from wholesalers.
+However, if you think about it, the development of retail culture really changed the way jewellery was crafted: most jewellery shops only sell ‘stock’ pieces that they buy from wholesalers.